 Cars are put through a series of events to evaluate the quality of each subsystem.
-These events are different for each competition but usually include four or five of the following: acceleration, hill climb, maneuverability, suspension and traction, sled pull and mud bog.
+These events are different for each competition but usually include the following: acceleration, hill climb, maneuverability, suspension and traction, sled pull and mud bog.
 Points are awarded for distance, speed or time, depending on the event.

 Day 3—Endurance Race